-Residency preference: for families who live, or work in the County of Clinton; who are 62 or over; or who are disabled.
+Residency Preference: for families who live, or work in the County of Clinton; who are 62 or over; or who are disabled.

-In order to bring higher income families into public housing, the PHA will establish a preference for "working" families, where the head, spouse, cohead, or sole member is employed at least 20 hours per week.
+Working Family Preference: In order to bring higher income families into public housing, the PHA will establish a preference for "working" families, where the head, spouse, cohead, or sole member is currently working at least 20 hours per week.
 As required by HUD, families where the head and spouse, or sole member is a person age 62 or older, or is a person with disabilities, will also be given the benefit of the working preference [24 CFR 960.206(b)(2)].